 Milton Keynes will be an internationally recognised creative and cultured city; known for the excellence and diversity of its borough-wide, year-round cultural offer.
-As a city, Milton Keynes will offer residents and visitors an inclusive cultural identity, where creative experiences and opportunities transform lives.
+As a city, Milton Keynes will provide residents and visitors with an inclusive cultural offer, where creative experiences and opportunities transform lives.

-1.1 Background
+1.1 BACKGROUND

-Milton Keynes' Creative and Cultural Strategy has been created with city1-wide partners, recognising that multiple organisations, stakeholders and partnerships have helped form it and with Milton Keynes Council (MKC) as strategic lead subsequently deliver cultural growth.
+Milton Keynes' Creative and Cultural Strategy has been created with city-wide1 partners, recognising that multiple organisations, stakeholders and partnerships have helped form it and with Milton Keynes Council (MKC) as strategic lead subsequently deliver cultural growth.
 The strategy sets out an ambitious vision, one that is not owned by a single entity, but instead reflects the collaborative ideas and aspirations of many citizens, businesses, visitors and organisations.